 Master of Science Degree Requirements

-30 Total Credits = (24 course credits & 6 research credits); 2 credits of Seminar I & II for full-time students; formal seminar; pass 1 cumulative exam; pre-thesis written review; final written thesis; computer proficiency.
+30 Total Credits = (16 core course credits; 8 elective credits; 6 research credits); formal seminar; pass 1 cumulative exam; pre-thesis written review; final written thesis; computer proficiency.

 - A public discussion referred to as a departmental "formal seminar" is required which reviews the literature pertinent to the research problem.